45 Matching Service Providers

 Phase II: participants will continue to refine their academic interests and apply for a formal program at the University of Pittsburgh or an institution of their choice.

 Phase III: participants will enroll in a university and prepare to graduate from the ELeVATE program.
 Participants stay linked to their cohort through study and other support groups.
-The program encourages past participants to stay linked to the program by serving as a mentor for new ELeVATE participan
+The program encourages past participants to stay linked to the program by serving as a mentor for new ELeVATE participants.

 6425 Penn Avenue